 The geographical spread of the migrant workers, as per BMET's database of almost 300,000 workers, is presented in Figure 5.
-The majority of migrant workers come from outside Dhaka City, however, 96 percent of all IRAs, approximately Figure 5: map of migrant worker distribution

-2,000 agencies, are located in Dhaka.
+The majority of migrant workers come from outside Dhaka City, however, 96% of all IRAs, approximately 2,000 agencies, are located in Dhaka.
 The heavy concentration of IRAs is due to a policy of non-transference of manpower licenses.
 As the result, IRAs are not able to set up branches in other districts across Bangladesh; nor can they operate at a separate location in Dhaka.